GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 article has been updated accordingly.

 Starting in Chromium&nbsp;93, the Multi-Screen Window Placement API will again be available as an origin trial in Chromium.
-This second origin trial is expected to end in Chromium&nbsp;96.
+This second origin trial is expected to end in Chromium&nbsp;95 (November 10, 2021).

 {% include 'content/origin-trials.njk' %}